 Older retirees often worked for only one company, lived frugally, saved well, and planned for a traditional retirement of leisure activities such as golf and card games.
 Their one-company career probably provided them with a good pension.
 In many cases, their retirement vision included moving to a retirement village in a warmer climate or being a snowbird.

-The Baby Boomer generation is more independent, educated and free-thinking.
-They sought personal growth, gratification, affluence and purpose.
+The Baby Boomer generation is more independent, educated, and free-thinking.
+They sought personal growth, gratification, affluence, and purpose.
 They probably changed employers or careers several times and most people didn’t earn a pension.
-In retirement, they are less likely to settle for slowing down and kicking back.
-They are more inclined to engage in creative pursuits that bring meaning and satisfaction to their lives, such as writing, performing music or creating art.
+In retirement, they are less likely to slow down and kick back.
+They are more inclined to engage in creative pursuits that bring meaning and satisfaction to their lives, such as writing, performing music, or creating art.
 They can indulge these passions now that they don’t need to rely on them to produce income.
 They are more likely to want to stay in the mainstream of society and live closer to an urban center than to retreat to a retirement village.

 All of these factors are interesting to observe, but they can also help people who are approaching the end of their working career envision how their retirement lifestyle will take shape.
 These changing trends are also relevant to businesses and institutions who serve the retired population so that they can adapt to meet the needs of a new generation.

 Share on Pinterest

 Diverse retirees: National Guard Officers Association & Enlisted National Guard Association of Florida.
 Some rights reserved.